Lubdha/Digital-Image-Processing/Interpreatable feedforward CNN and application to MNIST/readme.txt

-Interpreatable feedforward CNN and application to mnist
+Interpretable feedforward CNN and application to mnist

+Description:

+In this assignment, we try to understand a new design "Interpretatbe Feedforward Convolutional Networks" developed by prof C. C. Jay Kuo.
+This design is single pass unlike the back propagation technique of CNN.
+This design was tested on MNIST handwritten dataset.

 Usage: